open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/baggage.md

 By using
 [Context Propagation](/docs/concepts/signals/traces/#context-propagation) to
-pass Baggage across these services, the `clientId` is available to add to any additional spans, metrics, or logs.
+pass baggage across these services, the `clientId` is available to add to any additional spans, metrics, or logs.
 Additionally, instrumentations automatically propagate baggage for you.